rust-bio/rust-bio/README.md

 * BWT and FM-Index,
 * FMD-Index for finding supermaximal exact matches,
 * a rank/select data structure,
-* a FastQ reader and writer.
+* FastQ and Fasta readers and writers.

 ## Resources